Independent Report of Teacher Suspensions Released By College

 ACLU Says Suspensions Were Not Merited

-SAN DIEGO An independent report finds three Southwestern College teachers placed on paid leave after a campus rally last month did play a role in escalating tensions during the demonstration.
+An independent report finds three Southwestern College teachers placed on paid leave after a campus rally last month did play a role in escalating tensions during the demonstration.
 But free speech groups say the teachers were acting within their rights.

 Southwestern College in Chula Vista hired an independent investigator several days after the Oct.
 22 incident.
 Her report details how a campus rally about budget cuts turned into a raucous demonstration -- with teachers and students attempting to force their way into President's Raj Chopra's office building.